 #4: Know when to ask for help.

 Asking for help does not make you a failure.
 We cannot know it all, we cannot do it all.
-We all need support sometimes.
+We all need support sometimes, even when building a human-canine bond.
 So, if you don’t have the answer, if you think you might need help, don’t hesitate to reach out to someone who can.
 That might be a veterinarian, a dog trainer, your spouse, family member or friend.

 Get notified when new episodes drop so you don’t miss a thing!